Canon 250D vs Olympus E-M10 III

 |12.||Fujifilm X-T100||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |14.||Olympus E-PL9||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the 250D has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 250D and the E-M10 III are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the 250D followed on from the Canon 200D.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 250D or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.